Community Compost Network

 Parks & Recreation launched the Community Compost Network in 2019, modeled after a similar program at the District of Columbia Department of Parks and Recreation.
 This type of grassroots approach to reducing waste is having a direct impact on neighborhoods and landfills, and is making a new resource from which residents can benefit.
 Residents in the Network are actively reducing the amount of waste going to landfill, and directly contributing to the City’s litter free and recycling goals.

-New Additions to the Network: Second Cohort Sites
+New Additions to the Network: Third Cohort Sites

 Compost System Details